redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 }
 {% endhighlight %}

 This was straight-forward as well.
 Note that the above algorithms, can be executed by any number of threads and they will all return the exact same decided value.
-Le us see if we can devise a non-blocking algorithm to solve consensus by only using fetch-and-add.
+Let us see if we can devise a non-blocking algorithm to solve consensus by only using `fetch-and-add`.
 A solution for two threads would be the following:
 {% highlight c %}
+int decision = -1;

 {% endhighlight %}